pywbem/pywbem/docs/intro.rst

     determined by the client: If a client does not use multi-requests, the server does not use multi-responses.

+  - :term:`DSP0201` version 2.4 introduced the requirement that the TYPE attribute of the KEYVALUE element must be set.
+The KEYVALUE element is used to represent keys in instance names, for example when the CreateInstance operation returns an instance name from the WBEM server, or when the DeleteInstance operation sends an instance name to the WBEM server.
+    In operation requests sent to the WBEM server, pywbem sets the TYPE attribute of the KEYVALUE element for key properties of CIM types string and boolean, as required by DSP0201 version 2.4.
+For key properties with numeric CIM types, pywbem does not set the TYPE attribute of the KEYVALUE element in operation requests.
+This conforms to DSP0201 before version 2.4, but not to version 2.4.
+This is not expected to cause problems however, because WBEM servers that implement DSP0201 version 2.4 very likely will tolerate clients that conform to earlier versions.
+In operation responses received from the WBEM server, pywbem tolerates an absent TYPE attribute in KEYVALUE elements in order to accomodate WBEM servers that implement DSP0201 before version 2.4.

   Notes:

   - The CIM-XML representation as defined in :term:`DSP0201` supports CIM